Iranian Woman

 by the question mark of where we are today.

-Notice the little hand
+Notice the little hand that clutches the blanket,

-formed, sculpted by love and
+so perfectly formed, sculpted by love

-perhaps will cover with a blanket
+someday perhaps will cover

-her own baby girl and remember the moments
+and remember the moments

 when she was young and knew